mjkaul/3033w/about.md

 - TK My office: 4–131
 - TK Office hours: Thursday afternoon (exact time TBA), and by appointment

-About this calendar:

-- “Due” means do these things for class today.
-In other words, complete them before class on the day they are listed.
-- “Topics” are the topics we’ll cover in class that day.
-- All readings are either in the course packet (CP) or posted on the course Moodle site.
-- Bring your course packet to every class.
-- The calendar is subject to change so pay attention during class and, if you miss a class meeting, email one of your colleagues (i.e. not me) to find out what you missed.

 ## Books
 ---